WombatLinux/uspm-old/README.md

 - uspm: The main application that allows for the installation and uninstallation of software packages and their dependencies.
 - uspm-mkpkg: This optional application is useful for those who want to design USPM packages
-- uspm-extended: This optional application adds more commands.
-This was made because of the original developer's rule that uspm can only have 3 commands: install, uninstall, and check dependencies.
+- uspm-extended: This optional application adds more commands and functions to `uspm` and is only there for those who want it.

 ## How it works